gajus/turbowatch/README.md

 In this example, `redis`, `api` and `worker` processes produce logs at almost the exact same time causing the log stream to switch between outputting from a different process every other line.
 This makes it hard to read the logs.

-By default, Turbowatch throttles log output to at most once a second, producing a lot more easier to follow log output:
+By default, Turbowatch throttles log output to at most once a second per task, producing a lot more easier to follow log output:

 ```yaml
 redis:dev: 973191cf > #5 sha256:7f65636102fd1f499092cb075baa95784488c0bbc3e0abff2a6d853109e4a948 4.19MB / 9.60MB 22.3s